-Below are our most frequently asked questions about volunteering with Desert Aid.
+Below are the most frequently asked questions about volunteering with Desert Aid.
 Please check to see if your question has been answered before contacting the volunteer coordinator.

 Many people, both visitors and locals, ask to come to visit Byrd Camp or our other field sites at which we provide humanitarian aid.
 Because those we are providing humanitarian aid to can be in extremely vulnerable circumstances, we are not able to host day guests who are unaffiliated with No More Deaths at our field sites.

-If you are interested in seeing more about our work in the interest of sharing it with your own communities or media outlets, please contact our media coordinator, who may be able to organize a site visit to some of the other places where we work in southern Arizona.
+If you are interested in seeing more of our work in the interest of sharing it with your own communities or media outlets, please contact our media coordinator, who may be able to organize a site visit to some of the other places where we work in southern Arizona.
 Please give at least three weeks notice.

-We have extremely limited capacity for those who wish to volunteer outside of the above programs, and those are only considered on a case-by-case basis.
-Please consider this when making a request for volunteering outside of the established programs.
+We have extremely limited capacity for those who wish to volunteer outside of our established programs.
+Requests are considered individually.

-Volunteers also get an in-camp orientation and Arivaca local community context orientations upon arrival.
+Volunteers also get an orientation to camp and to the local community context of Arivaca upon arrival.
 However, most pertinent training is ongoing throughout your volunteer experience, for different skills such as GPS navigation and vehicle checks.

 Every day is different, depending on what is needed in the field and what volunteers are up for.

-The goals of the Desert Aid volunteer program is to staff our base camp in Arivaca, Arizona, which includes a first aid station, and to maintain water and supply drops on known migrant trails via driving and hiking.
+The goals of the Desert Aid volunteer program are to staff our base camp in Arivaca, Arizona, which includes a first-aid station, and to maintain water and supply drops on known migrant trails via driving and hiking.

 To achieve these goals, Desert Aid volunteers drive to remote areas of the desert on unpaved, rough roads, sometimes spending several hours in the car.
-Volunteers then hike distances of less than two miles over steep or rocky terrain with no shade to water drop points, carrying water, canned food, blankets, and other items.
-Over the course of a day, volunteers may hike 5 to 15 miles total over several water drops.
+Volunteers then hike to water-drop points up to two miles away over steep or rocky terrain, with no shade, carrying water, canned food, blankets, and other items.
+Over the course of a day, volunteers may hike five to 15 miles total.
 Depending on ability, volunteers may carry multiple gallon jugs of water (weighing eight pounds each) on each hike — but many people start easy and build up strength over time.

-On hikes or at the base camp field clinic, volunteers with medical training may provide first aid to people in distress.
-At base camp, tasks include cooking large meals, cleaning and maintaining camp, various small projects, and for those with medical training and language skills, care for patients.
+On hikes or at the field clinic at our base camp, volunteers with medical training may provide first aid to people in distress.

 There may also be a chance to take an additional trip to Ajo, Arizona, where we also have a base of operations.
-Month-long desert aid volunteers can also take time off to be in Tucson and rest and catch up on laundry.
+Month-long Desert Aid volunteers can also take time off to be in Tucson to rest and catch up on laundry.

-Volunteers in the program will be accompanied by long term volunteers (“facilitators”), who are familiar with protocols, can lead drive patrols, and often speak Spanish and have medical training.
-Most facilitators are based in Tucson or Arivaca, and are unpaid volunteers balancing their time with No More Deaths alongside school, work, family, and other commitments.
-Facilitators typically come to camp for anywhere from 2-3 days to a week or more depending on their availability, and you will work with a rotating cast during your volunteer time.
+Volunteers in the program will be accompanied by long-term volunteers (“facilitators”), who are familiar with protocols, can lead driving patrols, and often speak Spanish and have medical training.
+Most facilitators are based in Tucson or Arivaca, and are volunteers (not paid) balancing their No More Deaths time with school, work, family, and other commitments.
+Facilitators typically come to camp for anywhere from a couple of days to a week or more, depending on their availability.
+You will work with a rotating cast during your volunteer time.

-Our facilitator capacity generally determines how many volunteers we accept, and at times when capacity is reduced, may mean leading fewer patrols and/or temporarily closing camp, so we ask for your flexibility during your volunteer experience as facilitator capacity fluctuates.
+Our facilitator capacity generally determines how many volunteers we accept and our overall level of activity.
+When capacity is reduced, we might do fewer patrols or even temporarily close camp.
+We ask for your flexibility during your volunteer experience as facilitator capacity fluctuates.

-We also host Tucson, Phoenix, Flagstaff, Arivaca, and Ajo-based “in-town” volunteers, who may come out for shorter stints on a year-round basis depending on their availability.
+The camp also hosts Tucson-, Phoenix-, Flagstaff-, Arivaca-, and Ajo-based “in-town” volunteers, who may come out for shorter stints on a year-round basis depending on their availability.

-Occasionally, we host media visits, delegations, allies, and other visitors to camp.
+Occasionally, we host media visits, delegations, allies, and other visitors.
 Volunteers will be informed of any visits during their stay.

 We invite people of conscience everywhere to join in this effort.
 Participation requires no special skills or background, although Spanish and medical skills are helpful.
 We require only a commitment to putting one’s beliefs into practice.
-If you are willing to tolerate a degree of emotional intensity, stress, and physical discomfort for the sake of something you believe in, and physically able to hike mountain trails, carry weight, and tolerate bumpy car rides (under the hot sun during most times of year), we urge you to join us.
+If you are willing to tolerate a degree of emotional intensity, stress, and physical discomfort for the sake of something you believe in, and you are physically able to hike mountain trails, carry weight, and tolerate bumpy car rides (under hot sun, most times of the year), we urge you to join us.

-Please contact the Volunteer Coordinator (email@example.com) if you have physical limitations and would like to volunteer, as we are often able to make special arrangements.
-See also: Can my pre-existing health conditions and/or severe allergies be accommodated?
+Please contact the volunteer coordinator if you have physical limitations and would like to volunteer, as we are often able to make special arrangements.
+See also Can my preexisting health conditions and/or severe allergies be accommodated?

 No More Deaths welcomes non–US citizens to participate in our volunteer programs, but there are some important things to know.

-During your time with us, you will be traveling through internal immigration checkpoints where you will be questioned about your citizenship and immigration status by Customs and Border Protection (CBP) agents.
+During your time with us, you will be traveling through internal immigration checkpoints where you will be questioned about your citizenship and immigration status by Border Patrol agents.
 If you are not a US citizen, you should be prepared to present documentation proving you have legal permission to be in the US.
-If you do not have your documentation, you can be detained, questioned, and possibly arrested by CBP agents.
-You may also have these interactions with CBP agents on the trails, on the roads, and at camp, so you should carry your documentation at all times.
+If you do not have your documentation, you can be detained, questioned, and possibly arrested by BP agents.
+You may also have these interactions with BP agents on the trails, on the roads, and at camp, so you should carry your documentation at all times.

 You must carry your original documents and keep copies in a safe place (you may want to keep copies in your email account).

 For people with discretionary statuses like DACA, visas, and Permanent Residency, our legal team advises us that there may be consequences to maintaining your status if you encounter legal complications during your involvement with No More Deaths.
-We do host volunteers with these statuses and have not had this happen to date, but we encourage you to consider this possibility before coming.
+We do host volunteers with these statuses and have not had legal complications for our volunteers recently, but we encourage you to consider this possibility before coming.
 Please contact us regarding any questions about documents and legality.

 Note: The above is the current NMD policy concerning those with DACA status, but it may be altered depending on how DACA might be changed under the Trump administration.
 Be sure to check this website before you volunteer to see if there have been any changes in this policy.